Connect with us

 Lando Norris wins the Formula 1 British Grand Prix

-Whenever Formula 1 visits Silverstone for the British Grand Prix, it always comes out with one hell of a weekend, and this race was no different.
+Whenever Formula 1 visits Silverstone for the British Grand Prix, it always turns out to be one hell of a weekend, and this race was no different.
 It had everything you would want when you’re sitting in front of the screen on a Sunday afternoon with a drink in hand.
-There was rain, there was chaos, there was even Nico Hulkenberg on the podium, a race full of uncertainties.
+There was rain, there was chaos, there was even Nico Hülkenberg on the podium – a race full of uncertainties.

 Controversial Home Race Win

 Lando Norris made it two wins in a row on Sunday, beating teammate Oscar Piastri to the finish line.
-Oscar led most of the race until a 10-second time penalty for reckless driving was given to him after he slammed on the brakes aggressively, causing Max Verstappen to take evasive action.
-Soon after the restart, Mav was overtaken by Lando Norris, which put him in the net race lead.
-Which shortly after the pit stop onto slicks, turned into P1 on track as Oscar served his penalty.
+Oscar led most of the race until a 10-second time penalty for reckless driving was given to him due to aggressive braking, which caused Max Verstappen to take evasive action.
+Soon after the restart, Max was overtaken by Lando Norris, which put him in the net race lead.
+This turned into P1 on track shortly after the pit stop onto slicks, as Oscar served his penalty.

-Lando joined the club of 8 time race winners, an A-list with some great names, and what a way to do it by winning your home race.
+Lando joined the club of 8 time race winners, an A-list with some great names, and what a way to do it – by winning your home race!

 Embed from Getty Images

-Hulkenburg Counters The Odds
+Hülkenburg Counters The Odds

-Nico Hulkenberg writes a story of his own, 239 Race Starts, and the man in green has gotten himself and Sauber a podium.
+Nico Hülkenberg writes a story of his own.
+239 Race Starts later, the man in green has gotten himself and Sauber a podium.
 After 15 long years, the wait came to an end, and the stars finally aligned.
-Following the rainy chaos, Nico made all the right calls to propel himself up the order.
+Following the rainy chaos, Nico made all the right calls to propel himself up the grid.
 He was running P4 behind Lance Stroll, where an overtake on the Aston followed shortly after.

 In the dying laps, he was being chased by a desperate Lewis Hamilton in Scarlet Red.
-However, he kept his cool and achieved what everyone thought was impossible.
+However, he kept his cool and achieved what hadn’t been possible for so long.

 The Streak Ends With Ferrari

 Lewis Hamilton had a 13-year-long streak of scoring podiums at his home race.
-However, the tale must come to an end.
+However, every tale must come to an end.
 Lewis Hamilton fell one position short of the podium, a valiant effort from the Brit.
 He expressed his disappointment in a post-race review, saying he was not at all happy about the race.

 Charles Leclerc, on the other side of the garage, had a worse day.
 Jumping the gun on the slick tires early was a gamble he made, but it was a gamble that did not work.
 Later on, he struggled with tires following a series of VSCs, he even had an off at Beckets, cutting across the grass to add to his dismay.
 At the end, no points were scored by the Monegasque, a day to write off for him.